 This recipe came to me as I was driving home from fishing.
 I’d caught some nice Pacific rockfish with my friend RJ out of Emeryville on the Sundance and was stuck in traffic, giving me some time to think.
 What would I do with these fish?
 It was hot at the time and I wanted something that would come together quickly so I wouldn’t heat up the kitchen.

 So this recipe is a mashup of the whole fish recipe and my recipe for General Tso’s pheasant, which is, more or less, crack.
-It hinges on a Chinese technique called “velveting,” a pre-frying trick that sets a thin batter onto meat that keeps it tender; it’s why the meat in a Chinese restaurant tastes different from when you do a stir-fry at home.
+It hinges on a Chinese technique called “velveting,” a pre-frying trick that sets a thin batter onto meat, which keeps it tender; it’s why the meat in a Chinese restaurant tastes different from when you do a stir-fry at home.

 Normally velveting is a “cool” pre-fry at about 275°F — here we’re actually frying at a full 350°F. The effect is more like the meat in orange chicken or General Tso’s.